nyakaz73/Flutter-Footer/README.md

 Footer(
   child: Container(),  //The child Widget is mandatory takes any Customisable Widget for the footer backgroundColor : Colors.grey.shade200  // defines the background Colors of the Footer with default Colors.grey.shade200
-  padding: 5.0 // Take a double with default being 5.0
+  padding: EdgeInsets.all(5.0),// Takes EdgeInsetsGeometry with default being EdgeInsets.all(5.0)
   alignment: Alignment.bottomCenter //this is of type Aligment with default being Alignment.bottomCenter )
 ```